-The head is the chief administrative officer and the presiding faculty presence in each residential college.
-He or she is responsible for the physical well being and safety of students in the residential college, as well as for fostering and shaping the social, cultural, and educational life and character of the college.
-During the year, he or she hosts lectures, study breaks (especially during finals), and College Teas—intimate gatherings during which students have the opportunity to engage with renowned guests from the academy, government, or popular culture.
+- The head of college (HOC) is the chief administrative officer and the presiding faculty presence in each residential college.
+He or she is responsible for the physical well-being and safety of students in the college as well as for fostering and shaping the social, cultural, and educational life and character of the college.
+During the year, he or she hosts special meals, study breaks, and College Teas—intimate gatherings where students have the opportunity to engage with renowned guests from the academy, government, or popular culture.

-The dean serves as the chief academic and personal adviser to students in his or her residential college.
+- The dean serves as the chief academic and personal adviser to students in his or her residential college.
 Students submit course schedules, drop courses, or convert a course from the Credit/D/Fail option to a letter grade through the residential college dean’s office.
-If a student is having difficulty with a particular course, the college dean can often help by talking with the student’s instructor or with the relevant department’s director of undergraduate studies, or by referring the student to one of the tutoring programs administered by each residential college.
-Getting to know all residential college students as individuals helps the dean to address their concerns as personally and effectively as possible.
+If a student is experiencing academic difficulties, the college dean can help by offering strategies for effective studying and time management or by connecting the student with on-campus tutors and other academic support resources.